nishimura5/behavior_senpai/README.md

 ## Keypoints

-The ID of keypoints handled by Behavior Senpai is the same as the ID of each dataset.
-YOLO11 (and YOLOv8) complies with COCO and RTMPose complies with Halpe26.
-The IDs of each keypoints are as follows.
+The keypoint IDs in Behavior Senpai correspond to the IDs in each source dataset.
+YOLO (v8) follows COCO format, RTMPose follows Halpe26 format, and so on.
+Below are the keypoint IDs for different body parts:

 <p align="center">
   <img width="60%" alt="Keypoints of body (YOLO11 and MMPose)" src="https://www.design.kyushu-u.ac.jp/~eigo/Behavior%20Senpai%20v.1.4.0%20_%20Python%20senpai_files/keypoints_body_110.png">